noir-lang/noir/docs/docs/dev_docs/testing/cheat_codes.md

 // Loads the value stored at the given slot in the public storage of the given contract. public async loadPublic(who: AztecAddress, slot: Fr | bigint): Promise<Fr>

+// Loads the value stored at the given slot in the private storage of the given contract. public async loadPrivate(owner: AztecAddress, contract: AztecAddress, slot: Fr | bigint): Promise<Note[]>

 // Computes the slot value for a given map and key. public computeSlotInMap(baseSlot: Fr | bigint, key: Fr | bigint): Fr
 ```